silverlakesoftware/cake-template/readme.md

 at will.
 Nuget package downloads can be made deterministic via a local caching server like Proget.

 * It includes a .gitignore file to handle the tools folder automatically.
-* Nuget.exe is always run locally and kept in version control.
+* Nuget.exe is downloaded from the NuGet.CommandLine package (version specified in script).
 * Deleting tools\packages.config will update all files used from this template repo.
-* Deleting tools\nuget.exe will update nuget.exe (to latest from nuget.org).
-* Deleting the tools folder completely will update everything.
 * build.ps1 and build.sh are only updated if they already exist.
 * The build.cake file in this repo runs a test of the bootstrap script.
 * TEMPLATE_URL can be updated to use a different repo.